ychulovskyy/wix-ui/packages/wix-ui-core/src/components/image/image.md

 !!
 TBD !!

-we provide several helper functions for the Image's testkit:
+We provide several helper functions for the Image's testkit:

 | name   | type                    | description |
 |:-------|:------------------------|:------------|